Updated: May 19

 7. Be social

-Don't forget to join a relevant LinkedIn groups in your industry and contribute regularly.
-It's also advisable to post different types of content to LinkedIn.
+Don't forget to join relevant LinkedIn groups in your industry and contribute regularly.
+It's also advisable to post different types of content on LinkedIn.
 You can post photos, video content, PDFs, and even long-form content like articles.